 Why do I read banned books?
 Because I can.
-Because, thankfully, I live in a country where they don't tend to go in for book banning so much, and so I can go into bookshops and second hand shops and find books and I don't buy them because they're banned books but because they're books that I want to read, and because everybody should have the right to read the things that they've decided they want to read.Please Stop 'Celebrating' Banned Books Week, Kelly Jensen, Book Riot,22/09/2014
+Because, thankfully, I live in a country where they don't tend to go in for book banning so much, and so I can go into bookshops and second hand shops and find books and I don't buy them because they're banned books but because they're books that I want to read, and because everybody should have the right to read the things that they've decided they want to read.The ability to read any book you wish to off any shelf anywhere is about the freedom to thought.
+It’s about the freedom not to have to jump through hoops to pick up the book everyone is talking about.
+It’s about being able to decide for yourself whether or not you agree with the central premise of the book or the ideas expressed by the author of that book.
+It’s about your right to read and think, free from other people making those decisions on your behalf.Please Stop 'Celebrating' Banned Books Week, Kelly Jensen, Book Riot,22/09/2014

 As a child, nobody ever told me I couldn't read anything.
 My parents are fairly strict Catholics and there was restriction in our house on what TV we were allowed to watch, but never once in any of our many and extensive trips to the library was I ever told I couldn't read something.
 My mum actively encouraged me to read from the adult section once I got bored of the children and teen sections, and she was always more than happy to discuss whatever I was reading with me.
 My dad's really into non-fiction and is very knowledgeable, so while my mum's the big talker in our family I did also go to him with questions that had been raised by what I was reading and he would always take the time to talk with me.
 To me people who ask to have books removed from schools or libraries because they don't want their children to have access to it are people who are scared of the conversation.
 I think that's terribly sad.
 I've said before that banning things or not talking about them doesn't make them not exist and I feel so strongly that our children should hear about the scary things which can happen in the world from the people they love the most and feel the safest with - hopefully their parents.
 Although there's no way to make the horrible and scary and sad things that happen less so, if you take the time to talk to your children and educate them on what they can do to help/stay safe/avoid situations then that can only be positive.